Woman Reading a Letter in an Interior

 About this painting

-A free variation by the German genre painter Claus Meyer (1856–1919), a leading figure of the Munich school, after Johannes Vermeer’s Woman in Blue Reading a Letter.
-Rather than a faithful copy, it reworks the motif of a young woman absorbed in a letter into a nineteenth-century “historicizing” Dutch interior.
-It is signed, dated and inscribed at the upper right “Claus Meyer, Munich, ’90.”
-The painting is recorded by the RKD as “free after Johannes Vermeer” and has not been traced since it was auctioned in New York in 1912; it is known today only from the black-and-white reproduction in the sale catalogue.
+A free variation by the German genre painter Claus Meyer (1856–1919), a figure of the Munich school, after Johannes Vermeer’s Woman in Blue Reading a Letter.
+Rather than a faithful copy, it reworks Vermeer’s motif of a young woman absorbed in a letter, and the RKD catalogues it not as a reproduction but as “free after Johannes Vermeer.”
+It is signed, dated and inscribed at the upper right “Claus Meyer, Munich, ’90,” placing the work in 1890.

 Date